robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 chassis.
 Ouch!

 The maple boards were next, and they went smoothly.
-I was careful to clamp them together so that the tow pieces would be the same length.
+I was careful to clamp them together so that the two pieces would be the same length.
 A little crooked on the end, since I was using a circular saw, free hand.